oracle-livelabs/security/oci-kms/simulation-enable-access/simulation-enable-access.md

 Scenario:
 The Security alert is now over.
 After all the required checks, the CISO has taken the decision to re-enable access to data stored in the Cloud.
 So the CISO is asking you, as you are your Company Security Operations team manager, to go ahead and restore normal operations and data access in OCI, your Company Cloud.

 In order to re-enable access to the data, you will re-enable the encryption key that you created at the beginning of this hands-on lab.
-As this key is used to encrypt data in the bucket you created as well as in the Autonomous Database, this will fully re)enable access to the data.
+As this key is used to encrypt data in the bucket you created as well as in the Autonomous Database, this will fully re-enable access to the data.

 As a Data Administrator, you will test proper access to the data is now indeed possible and normal operations can restart, now that the security alert is over.
 This will mark the end of this hands-on lab!